 On August 18, 2021, we entered into a \$50.0 million secured term loan agreement with Hercules Capital, Inc. ("Hercules Capital").
 The term loan has a maturity date of August 1, 2025, which can be extended to February 1, 2026, and is secured by substantially all of our assets.
-Payments due for the term loan are interest-only until March 1, 2023 (subject to extension to September 1, 2023 or September 1, 2024 upon the achievement of certain milestones), after which principal shall be repaid in equal monthly installments.
+Payments due for the term loan are interest-only until March 1, 2023, after which principal shall be repaid in equal monthly installments.
 Interest is payable monthly in arrears.
 The outstanding principal bears interest at the greater of (a) 8.95% or (b) 8.95% plus the prime rate minus 3.25%.
 Prepayment of the outstanding principal is permitted under the secured term loan agreement and subject to certain prepayment fees.
 The Company incurred \$518 thousand of debt issuance costs related to the borrowings under the secured term loan agreement.
 Debt issuance costs are being amortized through the maturity date of the secured loan and are reported as direct reduction of long-term debt on the balance sheet.
 In addition, we will be required to pay an end of term charge of the greater of (a) \$893 thousand or (b) 5.95% of the aggregate outstanding principal upon repayment of the loan.
 The end of term charge is being accrued as additional interest expense using the effective interest method over the term of the loan.
 The secured term loan agreement contains customary representations, warranties, non-financial covenants, and events of default.
 We are permitted to borrow the loans in four tranches based on the completion of certain milestones which include, as set forth more fully in the secured term loan agreement: (i) \$15.0 million upon the closing of the Business Combination, (ii) \$10.0 million when we achieve certain positive clinical trial results sufficient to submit a de-novo classification request with respect to BT-001 and have initiated a second pivotal trial prior to September 15, 2022, (iii) \$10.0 million when we have received FDA approval for such marketing of BT-001 for the improvement of glycemic control in people with T2D and received, prior to March 15, 2023, net cash proceeds of at least \$40.0 million dollars from equity financings, and (iv) \$15.0 million on or before June 15, 2023, subject to Hercules Capital's approval.
 In October 2021, we borrowed \$10.0 million under our secured term loan agreement.
 In May 2022, we borrowed \$5.0 million under our secured term loan agreement.
-As of June 30, 2022 and December 31, 2021 the outstanding debt balance, net of unamortized debt issuance costs was \$14.7 million and \$9.5 million, respectively.
-As of June 30, 2022 the interest rate was 10.45% and there was \$127 thousand of accrued interest in other accrued liabilities.
+We did not initiate a second pivotal trial prior to September 15, 2022 that was required under the secured term loan agreement, and as a result, the associated borrowing is no longer available to the Company.
+As of September 30, 2022 and December 31, 2021 the outstanding debt balance, net of unamortized debt issuance costs was \$14.8 million and \$9.5 million, respectively.
+As of September 30, 2022 the interest rate was 11.20% and there was \$143 thousand of accrued interest in other accrued liabilities.